widgetface/model_of_life_take-home-exercise/README.md

 | ttttt| 314
 | cgggg| 301

-Total palindromes over 20 base pairs = 16
+Total palindromes equal to or over 20 base pairs = 16

 The longest palindrome was 34(bp) and had a sequence of TAAACGGGCCTTAATATATATTAAGGCCCGTTTA